Prajwal-k-tech/Prajwal-k-tech/README.md

 - 👋 Hi, I’m @Prajwal-k-tech
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Competitve Coding
 - 🌱 I’m currently Studying in IIIT Kottayam
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me? @prajwal_k_k_ on instagram
+- 📫 How to reach me? oghostyyy on discord

 <!---
 Prajwal-k-tech/Prajwal-k-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.